SOLUTION ERROR FINDING PRACTICE SET 8 IN ENGLISH

 9. Ramesh is far arrogant / to learn the error / of his ways. / NE

-Explanation: Replace ‘far’ by ‘far to’ or ‘too’ in part ‘A’. adjective ‘arrogant’ is in positive degree.
-We don’t use ‘far’ before adjectives in positive degree when an ‘to + infinitive’ (here ‘to learn’) is given; e.g.
+Explanation: Replace ‘far’ by ‘far to’ or ‘too’ in part ‘A’.
+Adjective ‘arrogant’ is in positive degree.
+We don’t use ‘far’ before adjectives in positive degree when a ‘to + infinitive’ (here ‘to learn’) is given; e.g.

 INCORRECT: It is far early to judge.